KadamShweta04/SAT/server/docs/index.rst

 EDGES_DIFFERENT_PAGES
 ~~~~~~~~~~~~~~~~~~~~~

 This constraint forces all given edges :math:`E^*` on different pages.
 It will create unsolvable instances if more edges are given than there are pages.
 In this case the application will throw an error.
-The constraint is paiwise implemented as
+The constraint is pairwise implemented as:

 .. math::
    \bigwedge_{p \in P} (\neg \phi_p(e_i) \vee  \neg \phi_p(e_j)) \quad \forall e_i \neq e_j \in E^*